2012 Thai Premier League

-2012 Thai Premier League (known as Sponsor Thai Premier League for sponsorship reasons) is the 16th season of the Thai Premier League since its establishment in 1996.
-A total of 18 teams are competing in the league.
+The 2012 Thai Premier League (known as Sponsor Thai Premier League for sponsorship reasons) was the 16th season of the Thai Premier League since its establishment in 1996.
+A total of 18 teams competed in the league.

 Teams

 Khonkaen, Siam Navy and Sriracha were relegated to the 2012 Thai Division 1 League after finishing the 2011 season in the bottom three places.

 2011 Thai Division 1 League champions Buriram, runners-up Chainat and third place BBCU were promoted to the Thai Premier League.
 Buriram were to merge with Buriram PEA at the end of the 2011 campaign to become Buriram United allowing Wuachon United to take their place in the top flight for the first time.